Conrad Malte-Brun: Biography

 Aside from his political writings, he devoted himself especially to geographical studies.
 He was the founder of Les Annales des Voyages (in 1807) and Les Annales des Voyages, de la Géographie et de l'Histoire (in 1819), which encouraged observations and reports as a basis for research.
 He became well known after contributing Tableau de la Pologne, a treatise on the geography of Poland (in 1807, as the First Empire troops established French tutelage in the region).
-In 1822-1824, he served as the first general secretary of the newly founded Société de Géographie.
+In 1822–1824, he served as the first general secretary of the newly founded Société de Géographie.
 Malte-Brun was the first person to suggest importing camels into Australia.
 See Australian feral camel.

-The importance of Malte-Bruns work can be seen also in Albanology.
-In his sixth volume of Universal Geography published in 1826 an original Albanian alphabet is mentioned (erroneously thought to be from the first milenium), that opened a hole new research perspective followed by Johann Georg von Hahn, Leopold Geitler, Gjergj Pekmezi and others.
+The importance of Malte-Brun's work can be seen also in Albanology.
+In his sixth volume of Universal Geography published in 1826 an original Albanian alphabet is mentioned (erroneously thought to be from the first millennium), that opened a whole new research perspective followed by Johann Georg von Hahn, Leopold Geitler, Gjergj Pekmezi and others.
 Seven original Albanian alphabets have been discovered since.